fengshang1972/EPANETMSX2Manual/docs/4_inputformat.rst

       -  Use as many **NODES** and **LINKS** lines as it takes to specify which locations get reported.
 The default is not to report results for any nodes or links.

       -  Use the **SPECIES** line to specify which species get reported and at what precision.
-The default is to report all species at two decimal places of precision.
+The default is to report no species.
+Species selected for reporting have a default of two decimal places of precision.

       -  The **FILE** line is used to have the report written to a specific file.
 If not provided the report will be written to the same file used for reporting program errors and simulation status.